Loop Copilot: Conducting AI Ensembles for Music Generation and Iterative Editing: Experiments

 \section{Experiments}

 To evaluate the efficacy and usability of Loop Copilot, a mixed-methods experimental design is adopted, integrating both qualitative and quantitative research methods.
-This design aligns with the triangular research framework \cite{triangle}.
+This design aligns with the triangular research framework~\cite{triangle}. \footnote{Demo available at \url{https://sites.google.com/view/loop-copilot}.}